Neville Hobson: Entrepreneurial Business Communicator.

 Neville has diverse international experience from living and working across continental Europe, in the Middle East and in Latin America.
 In addition to English, he’s a fluent Spanish speaker.

-Over the past decade, he has analysed and discussed trends, behaviours and practices in digital communication to help individuals and organizations understand what they mean for people and business (details on LinkedIn).
+Over the past decade, he has analysed and discussed trends, behaviours and practices in digital communication to help individuals and organizations understand what they mean for people and business.
 He has worked with organizations of all shapes and sizes; and worked alongside a number of small- to medium-size PR agencies and management consultancies, usually behind the scenes in support of their client communication planning and execution.

 Since February 2014, Neville has spent a majority of his time in an ongoing relationship with global enterprise software vendor IFS, working with them in a wide range of communication areas to support their digital corporate marketing strategy including global social media strategy development and execution.

-In November 2014, Cision ranked Neville’s blog the “number 1 PR blog in the UK” for the third year running.
+In August 2015, Cision ranked Neville’s blog the “number 1 PR blog in the UK” for the fourth year running.

 Primary contact info: